knilssen/F1_2018_UDP/f1_go/README.md

 ### To run the UDP client + websocket

+To see images of webpage, see static folder!

 Create a new project in your go path and copy the following items like such inside your gopath projects area:

 ```